What Google’s latest environmental reports tell us about sustainability of Pixel phones.

 The Pixel 3a would be a serious contender as one of the most environmentally friendly smartphones available today if it was built with some durability and repairability in mind.
 It has no IP rating and the inconsiderate placement of the internal ribbons make repair that much more hazardous.

 With the Pixel 3 and the Pixel 3 XL, Google supposedly improved their operations to get the gold EPEAT rating.
-We have discussed our concern of the United States sustainability certification and there are very minimal changes from the Pixel 2 to Pixel 3 from the surface point of view. iFixit also considering the Pixel 3 range less repairable than the Pixel 2 is and, in our opinion, Pixel 3 isn't worthy of the upgrade to the Gold rating.
+We have discussed our concern of the United States sustainability certification and there are very minimal changes from the Pixel 2 to Pixel 3 from the surface point of view. iFixit is also considering the Pixel 3 range less repairable than the Pixel 2 is and, in our opinion, Pixel 3 isn't worthy of the upgrade to the Gold rating.

 Registered with the EPEAT silver award for sustainability, the Pixel 2 was a positive step for the Search Engine giant, providing more detail about the key features that reduce the devices impact on the environment.
 These include a mercury free display, arsenic free glass and no PVC.
 Google has voluntarily reduced the usage of these substances as well as meeting global regulations to restrict the use of harmful substances such as cadmium, hexavalent chromium, polybrominated biphenyls and many more.